doublemoulinet/Morrowind-Modular-Mod-Guide/SETUP.md

 Additionally, you will need to create a folder to install your mod manager and tools.
 For example:
 - **For your Morrowind tools**: ```C:\Steam\steamapps\common\Morrowind Mods``` or ```C:\Games\Morrowind Mods```

->Do not install the game in Program Files, Program Files (x86), or any other default Windows folder (ex.
-Desktop, Documents).
-Windows UAC monitors these folders and will create issues with the modding tools.
+>Installing in Program Files, Program Files (x86), or any other default Windows folder (ex.
+Desktop, Documents) is not recommended because Windows UAC monitors these folders and will create issues with the modding tools.

 ## GOG Installation Cleanup
 *Note: this step applies only to users of the GOG edition of Morrowind GOTY.
 If you're using the Steam version, skip to the next step.*